Perin Chandra

-Perin Bharucha Chandra (October 2, 1918, – January 7, 2015) was an Indian author, communist, freedom fighter and peace activist.
+Perin Bharucha Chandra (2 October 1918, – 7 January 2015) was an Indian author, communist, freedom fighter and peace activist.
 She played an integral role in promoting peace and peaceful conflict resolution throughout the Cold War era.
 She was born in Chaman, Balochistan (which used to be part of British India, but is now Pakistan) to a Parsi family.
 Her father was Lt.
 Colonel Phiroze Byramji Bharucha, a British Indian Army Doctor and later Surgeon General of Lahore.
 A believer in Scientific Socialism, she married (and later divorced) Romesh Chandra, a former chairman of the World Peace Council.
 Her son, Pheroze, is a journalist and her daughter-in-law, Chandita Mukherjee is a documentary filmmaker and activist.

 Early life and education

-Perin Bharucha was born on October 2, 1918, in Chaman, Balochistan in present-day Pakistan.
+Perin Bharucha was born on 2 October 1918 in Chaman, Balochistan in present-day Pakistan.

 She graduated before her wedding, adhering to a common belief prevalent among people in Punjab of having equal education among couples, at Kinnaird College and later Lahore University.
 It was during her Kinnaird College days that she got involved in India's struggle for freedom.
 She was known to be an organizer, peace activist and aid relief worker, who quickly formed a large group of members working out of a one-room house rented in Lahore.
-She helped to raise funds, provide relief and create awareness during the various natural calamities like the Bengal Famine.
+She helped to raise funds, provide relief and create awareness during the various natural calamities like the Bengal Famine travelling around the then undivided Punjab.
 It is said that she, together with Sheila Bhatia, led many sorties in the farming hinterland of Punjab.
-Perin Chandra became the first female General Secretary of the All India Students Federation(AISF).
+Perin Chandra became the first female General Secretary of the All India Students Federation (AISF).

 An excerpt from Mainstream Weekly article as follows: